This post may contain affiliate links. Click here to see what that means.

 - When you develop good boundaries, people respect, value and listen to you more.
 Relationships become healthier, and you personally become healthier.

 - Update 2019: Kerry's boundary ebook is no longer available.
+But I recorded a podcast on this topic: Ep.
+118 – Boundaries and the Art of Saying No.

 - “Negative” Feelings Have Their Place, Too (57:57)